 Proof Requirements in a Contested Proceeding

-When a will is contested, the stakes are higher and the court demands more.
-If the will is not self-proved, Arizona law requires testimony from at least one of the original attesting witnesses, provided that witness is in the state, competent, and able to testify.
+If the will is not self-proved, the court requires testimony from at least one attesting witness.
+That witness must be in the state, competent, and able to testify.

 If evidence concerning execution of an attested will which is not self-proved is necessary in contested cases, the testimony of at least one of the attesting witnesses, if within the state, competent and able to testify, is required.
 Due execution of an attested or unattested will may be proved by other evidence.